mperham/blog/_posts/2015-01-02-cgi-rubys-bare-metal.md

 static files but how do I handle an arbitrary request?
 That's when I asked myself: **How simple can you make a web request?**  The requirements are straightforward: Stripe will call my server with a subscription event when someone starts or stops their Sidekiq Pro subscription.
-I need a script to perform the magic to grant/revoke access.
+I need a script to perform the magic to grant/revoke access and send the customer an email with access details.
 This call will only happen a few times a day, max.

 This is a perfect case for going down to the [bare metal][2] and using the oldest web technology: [CGI][3].

 **Common Gateway Interface**

+CGI was the first standard for tying Unix and the Web together.
+The Unix programming model says a process should take input on STDIN and output on STDOUT.
 CGI allows a webserver like Apache to call an external script with the details of a web request as STDIN.
 The script then outputs the HTTP response back as STDOUT.
+Ruby's `cgi` library will parse the request coming from STDIN and provides some response output helpers your code can use to generate HTML responses.

-In this case, Stripe POSTs a blob of JSON in the request body.
-Ruby's standard library comes with `cgi`, which handles the CGI protocol for us and provides some nice helpers for rendering responses.
+In my case, Stripe POSTs a blob of JSON in the request body.
 Since I'm responding to the Stripe robot, it only needs to see a 200 OK response &mdash; no fancy view rendering layer required.

 {% highlight ruby %}